Sandra-Be/beauty_salon/README.md

 * The text for the rest of the website was created for Dee’s Beauty & Nails by Sandra Berzkalna.
 * All photos used on this website were obtained from the beautician at Dee’s Beauty & Nails.

+## Code

+* CSS code for price list table for mobile devices was originally taken from [GlintPixel channel on YouTube](https://www.youtube.com/watch?v=_gKs9ht84uc) and then edited.
+* The idea for gallery was originally taken [from Webseotips channel on YouTube](https://www.youtube.com/watch?v=gnDOjWUSHks) and then edited.

-## Media
+## Helpfull sites

+* [www.w3schools](https://www.w3schools.com/) - website for code tips.
+* [Bootstrap4](https://getbootstrap.com/docs/4.1/layout/overview/) - Bootstrap Library was used to make site responsive.
+* [stackoverflow.com](https://stackoverflow.com/) - website for code tips.
+* [learn.codeinstutute.net](https://learn.codeinstitute.net/login?next=/) - HTML, CSS and Bootstrap study materials.

 ## Acknowledgements

-I received inspiration for this project from my sister who created this Dee’s Nails & Beauty Private Salon.
+* I received inspiration for this project from my sister who created this Dee’s Nails & Beauty Private Salon.
+* My mentor for helpful feedback.
+* Student support at Code Institute Slack platform for their support.